aikyashah/T20_Result_Prediction_Using_ML/README.md

   * Any player **can bat only once**.
 Hence having less outs is an important resouce.
 More players a team has still to play, the more risk it can take and hence accelerate the runs scoring.

-  4. ### Assumptions and Cleaning:
+  <h3>4.
+Assumptions and Cleaning:
     I have made the following adjustments:
   * For training ML models, I have considered only those matches that have been completed without rain interruption.
   * My model predicts results, given that Team 1 has completed it's innings.
   * The game can stop at any stage of the Team 2's innings depending on when it rains: After over 5 or over 6 or over 7 and so on ... till over 20.
+Predicting at each such stage requires at least 15 classifiers for each model.
+Since this is an introductory project, I have chosen only 3 stages.
   * I have considered 3 stages of stoppage for predictions:
     * **Stage 1: When 5 overs are complete** (i.e. 25% of the innings of Team 2 is complete)
-    * **Stage 1: When 10 overs are complete** (i.e. 50% of the innings of Team 2 is complete)
+    * **Stage 2: When 10 overs are complete** (i.e. 50% of the innings of Team 2 is complete)
-    * **Stage 3: When 15 overs are complete** (i.e. 75% of the innings of Team 2 is complete
+    * **Stage 3: When 15 overs are complete** (i.e. 75% of the innings of Team 2 is complete)
+  * If Team 2 wins after super overs, it is still consider a win.

+  <h5>Data Cleaning: </h5>
+  File Used: Deliveries.csv, WorkingData.csv
+  lines: 179970

+  Deliveries.csv contains data of ball by ball play of 738 Indian Premier League 20 cricket matches.
+It does not contain the total score at the end of innings or wickets.
+WorkingData.csv contains corrosponding match ids and winner data.

+  I filtered all data of those match Ids that were incomplete or decided by DLS method.
+It is counter intuitive to compare with DLS method if the training data resluts are decided by the DLS method itself!
+I filtered data of incomplete matches.

+  Then I looped through the entire file.
+If it was first innings, I summed the total runs on each ball and input the final target at the end of 20 oversor 10 wickets, whichever happened first.
+  If it was the second innings, I calculated score and wickets after 5 overs, 10 overs and 15 overs.

+  Finally I input the entire dataframe to a csv file named PreparedData.csv